 The imposition of fines and penalties set forth above may be initially appealed to the Director of Campus Security.
 Such appeals must be made in writing within three days of the violation by the registrant on an appeal form available at the Campus Security Office located in Tompkins Terrace Level.

 Tuition and Expenses

-Charges below are effective for the Summer, Fall, Winter, and Spring Terms of the 2016-2017 academic year.
-Students should anticipate reasonable and appropriate increase in tuition and fees annually.
-Such increases go in effect each Summer Term and will be disclosed in registration information.
+Charges below are effective for the Summer, Fall, Winter, and Spring Terms of the 2017-2018 academic year.
+Any increases go in effect each Summer Term and will be disclosed in registration information.